Mizrahi music: The 1970s and onward

 The acceptance of Muzika Mizrahit, over the 1990s, parallels the social struggle of Israelis of Sephardic and Mizrahi origin to achieve social and cultural acceptance.
 "Today, the popular Muzika Mizrahit has begun to erase the differences from rock music, and we can see not a few artists turning into mainstream.
 This move to the mainstream culture includes cultural assimilation," writes literary researcher and critic Mati Shmuelof.

 It is a widely accepted fact by now that the invention of the recordable cassette by the Philips Corporation and the commercial cassette distribution network in the Tel Aviv train station had a large impact on the popularity of Mediterranean Israeli music.
-Cassettes allowed the Mizrahi population create and distribute their own music within their communities.
+Cassettes allowed the Mizrahi population to create and distribute their own music within their communities.
 They also allowed for more musical integration.
 One could have Umm Kulthum and a neighbor who is an emerging singer.

 Cassette tapes were a predominant factor in the growth of Mediterranean Israeli music in the 1970s.
-After first being a favorite at community celebrations, such as weddings and birthdays, the recording of one particular wedding party became a desired commodity in the Mizrahi ma'abarot ("transit camp").
+After first being a favorite at community celebrations, such as weddings and birthdays and bar mitvahs, the recording of one particular wedding party became a desired commodity in the Mizrahi ma'abarot ("transit camp").
 These cassettes are what caused ethnomusicologist Amy Horowitz to start researching this blossoming new music style.
+The cassettes also gave birth to a new nickname for Mizrahi artists which was "cassette singers" (זמרי קסטה).

-After Reuveni's friends and neighbors started offering to buy the cassettes he realized he might have a great opportunity on his hands.
-He and his brother later went on to become one of the major Mizrahi cassette companies in Israel.
+After Reuveni's friends and neighbours started offering to buy the cassettes he realized he might have a great opportunity on his hands.
+He and his brother later went on to found one of the major Mizrahi cassette companies in Israel, The Brothers Revueni, who would sign many successful artists such as Zohar Argov, Haim Moshe, Margalit Tzan'ani and others.